 Of course he really had only given himself unnecessary work by disturbing the bandages on the officer’s thighs.
-But he perservered until he had those wounds cleaned and re-wrapped (simply rotating the same bandages, unfortunately) and had at least wrung the last of the water he could from his now very bloody gi onto the burns that covered Saitou’s legs in painful-looking patches from the knees down.
-Then it was even more awkard to get the pants back on, but finally his work seemed finished.
+But he persevered until he had those wounds cleaned and re-wrapped (simply rotating the same bandages, unfortunately) and had at least wrung the last of the water he could from his now very bloody gi onto the burns that covered Saitou’s legs in painful-looking patches from the knees down.
+Then it was even more awkward to get the pants back on, but finally his work seemed finished.

-Almost without another thought, he stretched out on the ground beside the man and went to sleep.
+Almost without another thought, he stretched out on the ground beside the other man and went to sleep.

 Concentrating first on the physicality of his situation, the sensations of the ground beneath him and the pain throughout his body, he determined in what position he lay and recalled each of his wounds in succession, and the world seemed a bit less nonsensical.
 What he couldn’t quite make sense of was the warmth all along his left side.
 But as the events preceding his period of unconsciousness slowly, vaguely returned to him, he realized what it must be.

 His mind was almost blank; he didn’t know what to think, and it was easier just to hurt.
 The one solid reflection he was able to entertain was that he’d been helpless: truly helpless, with only an extraneous factor standing between him and a variety of possible causes of death, the circumstances entirely beyond his control; a state he hadn’t been in since… he couldn’t remember when.
 Though trying to remember did awaken his cognitive faculties somewhat.